cure-lab/SmoothNet/README.md

 ## Results

+SmoothNet is a plug-and-play post-processing network to smooth any outputs of existing pose estimators.
+To fit well across datasets, backbones, and modalities with lower MPJPE and PA-MPJPE, we provide **THREE pre-trained models** (Train on [AIST-VIBE-3D](data/checkpoints/aist_vibe_3D/checkpoint_32.pth.tar), [3DPW-SPIN-3D](data/checkpoints/pw3d_spin_3D/checkpoint_32.pth.tar), and [H36M-FCN-3D](data/checkpoints/h36m_fcn_3D/checkpoint_32.pth.tar)) to handle all existing issues.

+Please refer to our supplementary materials to check the cross-model validation in detail.
+Noted that all models can obtain **lower and similar Accels** than the compared backbone estimators.
+The differences are in MPJPEs and PA-MPJPEs.

+**Due to the temporal-only network without spatial modelings, SmoothNet is trained on 3D position representations, and are tested on 2D, 3D, and 6D representations, respectively. **

 ### 3D Keypoint Results

 | Dataset | Estimator | MPJPE (Input/Output):arrow_down: | Accel (Input/Output):arrow_down: | Pretrain model |
 | ------- | --------- | ------------------ | ------------------ | ------------ |